NikhilM-138/Linear-Intigrated-circuits-lab-4NI23EC065/EXP-2-README.md

 **VGS = 1.2-0.4 = 0.8V > 0.366V(VTH),** <br>
 **VDS = 1.25-0.4 = 0.85V > (0.8-.366)V = 0.85 > 0.434V (VOV).** <br>

+#### 2.TRANAIENT ANALYSIS
+To perform Transient analysis click the edit Simulation then click on Transient Analysis.<br>
+Now give the stop time as 10ms and Run.

+The above Output shows the Amplified Signal with 180° Phase Shift of input signal of Amplitude 50mV.

+The Theoretiacal Gain = **-gmRD** .<br>
+gm=
+AV = -(  * 1.9k) = -